ericnewton/many-lives/README.md

 after writing it in Clojure.
 It was still surprisingly different.

 I was very much confused over how to express lists and avoid function evaluation.
-I was able to avoid this confusionin Clojure by using vectors for data structures.
+I was able to avoid this confusion in Clojure by using vectors for data structures.

 By the time I wrote the Racket implementation I had stopped caring